-The older versions of Windows Firewall allowed one only to set rules for the incoming connection, whereas the newer versions, like the one in Windows 10, offers control over outgoing connections as well.
+The older versions of Windows Firewall allowed one only to set rules for the incoming connection, whereas the newer versions, like the ones in Windows 11 and Windows 10, offer control over outgoing connections as well.
 That means if the users want, the system lets them prevent certain software or apps from connecting to the internet or limit them to using only secure connections.
 Windows Firewall does it by working with the Network Awareness system that lets it apply security settings that are appropriate to the forms of networks to which the device is connected.

 Windows Firewall has blocked some features of this app

-All these strict security measures are a great option for those worried about leaking personal information over insecure connections and blocking malicious in-bound & out-bound connections.
+All these strict security measures are a great option for those worried about leaking personal information over insecure connections and blocking malicious inbound & outbound connections.
 However, the Window’s Firewall sometimes becomes quite irritating due to the repeated notifications that ‘Windows Firewall has blocked some features of this app‘.
-You will see this message on Windows 10, Windows 8.1, Windows 7 as well as the earlier versions.
+You will see this message on Windows 11, Windows 10, Windows 8.1, and Windows 7 as well as the earlier versions.

 According to Microsoft’s official support forum, usually, this notification requests the user to permit access to a process or a program, however, as soon as the corresponding activity starts, the notifications start appearing repeatedly.
 It is mostly seen when using a web browser.
 The most common culprit behind this notification in web browsers is a malicious plugin or a plugin that tries to connect to the internet without the user’s permission.
 Other causes may include software or apps that try to update themselves in the background without your permission as well as viruses and malware on your computer.